dylandoamaral/uptime-card/README.md

 ## Install  🏠

-:warning: Versions 0.X.X are not stable and still have many bugs, don't hesitate to raise an issue if something is wrong with the card or if you have a feature request.
-Therefore, it will need many updates, until the version 1.0.0, in order to fix as much as possible bugs as fast as possible.
+:warning: Versions 0.X.X are not stable and still have many bugs, please raise an issue if something is wrong with the card or if you have a feature request.
+Therefore, it will need many updates, until version 1.0.0, in order to fix as much as possible bugs as fast as possible.

 ### HACS (recommended)